 NOTE: Regardless of whether an absence is excused or unexcused, state law requires that a student is in attendance 90% of the days a class is offered in order to receive credit or to be considered for promotion.
 While religious holy days, partial day absences for healthcare providers (with documentation), and mandated court appearances do not count toward compulsory attendance requirements, they must still be used for calculating whether or not a student has been in attendance 90% of the days a course was offered to receive credit.

 Students may NOT leave the campus or building at any time for any reason during the school day without securing administrative approval and checking out through the office.
-Being off campus without a proper permit is truancy.
-A truancy may result in ISS.
-When students leave campus without permission, it creates reasonable suspicion which may lead to a student being searched for prohibited contraband.
+Being off-campus without a proper permit is truancy.
+Truancy may result in ISS.

 Students will be permitted to leave campus during lunch if the office has a current “Permission to Leave Campus” form signed by a parent/guardian on file.